 Certified as a Life Coach since 2002, the focus of his early coaching practice included transitions and life ”stuckness.”
 However, after the death of both his wife and his mother in 2013, he refined his focus to Grief, Loss and difficult life Transition.
 He believes coaching can be very effective in taking the individual “after their effective inner work in psychotherapy to another level: moving towards a transformed future.”
 A May 2020 graduate of Zeitgeist Spiritual Discovery program, Mitch supports anyone on their individual personal journey, regardless of their beliefs or past observance of faith tradition.
 An ordained Rabbi, he served as spiritual leader of Congregation B'Harim in North Georgia for 18 years; however, he has backed away from synagogue life to focus more on life coaching and inter-spiritual, Spiritual Companion / Direction, supporting people of any faith tradition, no faith tradition or spiritual independents.
 He has been teaching adult Jewish education, mysticism, Enneagram workshops, Yoga and interfaith spirituality since the mid-1990's.

-In March 2019, he completed a 40-hour Enneagram Applications Certified Professional training, which allows him to consult with people in the application of the Enneagram personality profile in secular and spiritual life, as well as work, which is a tool he uses with many of his clients.
+In March 2019 and September 2020, he completed a total of 80-hours of Enneagram Applications Certified Professional training, which allows him to consult with people in the application of the Enneagram personality profile in secular and spiritual life, as well as work, which is a tool he uses with many of his clients.

 While his “mother tongue” is Progressive Judaism, he is “multilingual.”
 Mitch draws from perennial wisdom found in all faith traditions, but with a “non-dual” Panentheist relationship with the Divine (e.g., there is no separation between the Divine and creation, yet there also is an Infinite Source of All).
 He is a member of the Carl G. Jung Society of Atlanta, and thus employs Jungian and Depth Psychology techniques, such as dream work, as well as how our repressed shadow content and complexes get in the way of living a meaningful life.